 The Outlaws placed a rag-tag bunch of community service offenders center stage in the first season of Stephen Merchant’s comedy-drama and now they are back for more trouble in a The Outlaws season 2.

-The new six-part season, airing in the UK on BBC One from Sunday, June 5 and in the US on Prime Video at a later date, is co-written once more by Stephen and sees him as awkward lawyer Greg, who is still carrying out his community service sentence in Bristol, alongside an eclectic group of fellow criminals including veteran crook Frank (Christopher Walken), aristocratic influencer Gabby (Eleanor Tomlinson) and troubled Christian aka Ben (Gamba Cole).
+The new six-part season, premiered in the UK on Sunday, June 5 and heads to the US on Prime Video on August 5.
+Once again the show is co-written by Stephen and sees him as awkward lawyer Greg, who is still carrying out his community service sentence in Bristol, alongside an eclectic group of fellow criminals including veteran crook Frank (Christopher Walken), aristocratic influencer Gabby (Eleanor Tomlinson) and troubled Christian aka Ben (Gamba Cole).

 But while The Outlaws season 1 saw the group help Christian/Ben after he became embroiled with a brutal gang, they are now all in hot water when sinister crime lord The Dean (Claes Bang) wants them to repay a mountain of cash…